tedconf/symfony-doc-unofficial/getting-started/en/06-Web-Server-Configuration.markdown

 --------------

-A good web practice is to put under the web root directory only the files that need to be accessed by a web browser like stylesheets, JavaScripts, and images.
-And by default, we recommend to store these files under the `web/` sub-directory of a symfony project.
+A good web practice is to put under the web root directory only the files that need to be accessed by a web browser, like stylesheets, JavaScripts and images.
+By default, we recommend to store these files under the `web/` sub-directory of a symfony project.

 If you have a look at this directory, you will find some sub-directories for